 The musicians on this list are not just some of the most important players in this genre; they’ve transcended their music to become jazz icons.

 Some, like Charlie Parker or Django Reinhardt, are almost single-handedly credited with the arrival of a completely new type of jazz.
-Others, like Miles Davis or John Coltrane, have been a catalyst in the evolution of the music, from one type of jazz to another.

 After growing up in extreme poverty in New Orleans, jazz trumpeter Louis Armstrong broke down racial barriers and became a hugely famous mainstream celebrity at a time when this was unusual for African Americans.